bixcop18/module1_exercises/README.md

 # module1_exercises
-Exercise to practise lesson from Module 1 (data organisation, shell, python)
+Exercises to practise the lessons from Module 1 (data organisation, shell, python)